Long Bình Jail

 Long Binh Jail (commonly called LBJ, the "LBJ Ranch", or Long Binh Stockade) was a U.S. military stockade located at Long Binh Post, in Đồng Nai Province, South Vietnam during the Vietnam War.
 90% of the prisoners in the jail were African Americans.
-The Dignity and Pride handshake was created here.
+The handshake known as the "dap" was created here.

 History and operation

 U.S Army, Vietnam, Installation Stockade (USARVIS), more commonly known as Long Binh Jail, was established in the summer of 1966 by the U.S. Army as a temporary stockade designed to hold about four hundred prisoners, located on Long Binh Post approximately 20 kilometers northeast of Saigon.
 It replaced a stockade that held about 200 prisoners located at Pershing Field, Tan Son Nhut Air Base at Saigon.
 Prisoners were separated by the seriousness of the charges or conviction against them and housed in tents with wooden floors.
 There were minimum, medium and maximum security areas for the prisoners as well as a mess hall, work areas and an administrative building.
 Maximum security prisoners were housed individually in five foot by 7 foot sheet metal and wood boxes or in CONEX containers measuring 6 foot by nine foot.
 When the stockade opened in 1966, the tents used in the minimum and medium security areas were designed to hold about eight men.

 By August 1968 each contained fourteen men.
 It was estimated it would take about 280 officers and men to adequately control the stockade, but by August 1968 there were only ninety assigned.
 Men committing felonies requiring sentences of less than one year were assigned to LBJ for confinement, with the sentence considered "bad time" not applied towards their assigned 365-day tour in Vietnam, as well as their enlistment contract.
 LBJ also served as a holding facility for more serious crimes requiring confinement in the United States Disciplinary Barracks at Fort Leavenworth, Kansas.
 Others confined at LBJ included those awaiting trial as well as those who had served their sentence and awaiting being returned to their assigned unit.
 Often these were not wanted by their old unit, which would not issue orders for their transfer out of the stockade.
 The facility was closed in 1972 and the remaining prisoners and guards were assigned to the original stockade area at Pershing Field.
-Long Binh Jail was turned over to the South Vietnamese government on March 29, 1973 as the last combat troops departed Vietnam.
+Long Binh Jail was turned over to the South Vietnamese government on March 29, 1973, as the last combat troops departed Vietnam.